anrago32/machine-learning/README.md

 ## Regression

-For gradient descent, the hypothesis function h generates an output according to the parameters theta.
+For regression models, the hypothesis function h generates an output according to the parameters theta.
 Gradient descent is used to minimize the cost function for the hypothesis and find ideal parameters.
 Alpha represents the learning rate and m represents the size of the training data set.

 ### Basic Regression